 Do I need life insurance if I’m single?

-Compare life insurance policies with Money Expert now to see if it's the right choice for you.
+Compare life insurance policies through Money Expert now to see if it's the right choice for you.

 Life insurance is usually seen as being a way to protect those who are dependent on you, namely your spouse and children.
 Yet life insurance can in fact help you to protect any number of your loved ones, as well as your your assets.
 In this guide we will take a look at the reasons why you may want to take out a life insurance policy even if you do not have a significant other, and how it can benefit you and your loved ones.